google/flax/README.md

 We provide three examples using the Flax API: a simple multi-layer perceptron, a CNN and an auto-encoder.

-To learn more about the `Module` abstraction, please check our [docs](https://flax.readthedocs.io/), or visit our [patterns](https://flax.readthedocs.io/en/latest/patterns/flax_patterns.html) page for additional concrete demonstrations of best practices.
+To learn more about the `Module` abstraction, please check our [docs](https://flax.readthedocs.io/), our [broad intro to the Module abstraction](https://github.com/google/flax/blob/master/docs/notebooks/linen_intro.ipynb) or visit our
+[patterns](https://flax.readthedocs.io/en/latest/patterns/flax_patterns.html) page for additional concrete demonstrations of best practices.

 ```py